zpy2477/DTVG/README.md

 ### Multi-Task Prompt Transfer

-We provide  dtvg_nlu.sh in /scripts, with which you can easily run training on the target task. you need modify TASK_NAME in  prompt_tuning_nlu.sh if you need.
+We provide  dtvg_nlu.sh and  dtvg_nlg.sh in /scripts, with which you can easily run training on the target task. you need modify TASK_NAME in dtvg_nlu.sh or dtvg_nlg.sh if you need.
 ```
 bash /scripts/dtvg_nlu.sh
 bash /scripts/dtvg_nlg.sh
 ```